shandrr/GSOCMcgillApplication/README.md

 This is a simple Python program written for a Google Summer of Code application with Mcgill Space Institute.
 The requirements can be found at http://msi.mcgill.ca/Lightcurve_modeling_with_Icarus.html.

+Those who wish to contribute are asked not to do so, as this is a personal project.

 ## License

 This software is licensed under the [MIT License (MIT)](LICENSE).